buttoniusrex/happy-scribe-sentence-exporter/README.md

 ## Notes

+- To re-run with new data, you will need to manually remove the `/output` directory as well as the `transcript_ids.json` file.

-At present there is an occasional issue with Step 3, where it will fail to locate the download URL.
-Repeating Step 3 will eventually cause it to work, however this is a workaround for the time being.
+- At present there is an occasional issue with Step 3, where it will fail to locate the download URL.
+Waiting a minute or so, or simply repeating Step 3 until it works, are workarounds for the time being.